blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 ## Witch
 You work with the blessing of the threefold goddess.
 The Maiden threads the needle of life, the Mother pulls the thread, and the Crone severs it.
+Some venture out to find witches with desperate need for their healing, while others carry superstitious fears any witch may sacrifice them to the Crone.
+A party who wishes to quickly recover from injuries and raise their fallen is well-served by recruiting a witch.

 ### At level 1